 Jake has written over 50 articles and conceptualized 6 graphics for the National Environmental Education Foundation, explaining environmental science research and connecting it to people’s lives in fun and creative ways.
-To read some (or, what is remaining of Jake’s work, due to EPA leadership changes) visit NEEF’s website or the EPA’s Office of Wetlands, Oceans, and Watersheds.
+To read some of Jake’s work visit NEEF’s website or the EPA’s Office of Wetlands, Oceans, and Watersheds.

 He has also written for The Conversation on Australian flora and conservation.
 He is also a member of NPR SciCommers and consulted with Don Torrance and science correspondent Joe Palca on the publication of his latest article in The Wildlife Professional.
 He has also written about his experiences researching lemurs in Madagascar for Massive.
 Jake also recently published an essay on impacts of pollution on wildlife in the Gulf of California in Plastics and Microplastics, part of the ABC-CLIO series on contemporary and world issues.